TaoJiang-code/legged_lab/README.md

 ## News & Updates

+- 2025/11/23: Add Symmetry data augmentation in AMP training.
+- 2025/11/22: New implementation of AMP.
 - 2025/11/19: Add DeepMimic for G1.
 - 2025/10/14: Update to support rsl_rl v3.1.1.
 Only walking in flat terrain is supported now.
 - 2025/08/24: Support using more steps observations and motion data in AMP training.